 Music at Nativity

-Music is an integral part of worship in the Episcopal tradition and we express our faith through the celebration of singing.
-At Nativity, our music is grounded in the heritage of the Anglican choral tradition, but we embrace a wide range of styles and genres in our hymns and anthems.
-Within the same service you might hear or sing plainsong psalms, Lutheran hymns, a Howells anthem, and a spiritual from the Episcopal Hymnal supplement, Lift Every Voice and Sing II.
+Music is an integral part of worship in the Episcopal tradition.
+It is an important method of celebration and an expression of our faith.
+At Nativity, our music is grounded in the Anglican choral tradition, but we embrace a wide range of styles and genres in our hymns and anthems.
+Within the same service you might hear or sing chanted psalms, Lutheran hymns, a Howells anthem, and a spiritual from the Episcopal Hymnal supplement, Lift Every Voice and Sing II.
+On Sundays and special occasions the choir sings anthems appropriate for the season, coordinated with the liturgy, and may be accompanied by the organ, the piano, the Nativity band, the Nativity Ringers and other musicians.

 Choir